go-gost/docs/en/docs/getting-started/configuration-overview.md

     You can use `-O` in command line mode to output the current configuration at any time.

+!!! note "Default Configuration File"
+    If neither `-C` nor `-L` parameters are specified, GOST will look for `gost.yml` or `gost.json` file in the following locations: current working directory, `/etc/gost/`, `$HOME/gost/`, and use it as the configuration file if it exists.

 There are two ways to run GOST: run directly in the command line, and run through a configuration file.
 The command-line mode is sufficient for most use cases, such as simply starting a proxy or forwarding service.
 If you need more elaborate configuration, you can use the configuration file.
 The configuration file supports `YAML` and `JSON` formats.

 For detailed configuration specification, please refer to: